 Most of the events I have related are drawn from my own experiences, but I have also included some episodes recounted to me by colleagues, which help to illustrate the age we were living in; an age when people were expected to know their place.
 Nearly four decades have passed since then and if my memory fails me in some details I apologise.
 Is the world better now?
 Absolutely, but, even though they were difficult times, I enjoyed myself immensely.

-This is a personal story of a seminal part of my life but, by writing it, I realised it is also a snapshot of an ever changing world; something you might find in a dusty old suitcase and wonder about.
+This is a personal story of a seminal part of my life - one which gave me the selling and marketing knowledge to go on and start my own profitable company - but, by writing it, I realised it was also a snapshot of an ever changing world; something you might find in a dusty old suitcase and wonder about.
 I hope you find the rest of the story entertaining.